 Using Distortion Effects

-We can distort a percussion in an endless amount of different ways.
+We can distort a snare drum/clap in an endless amount of different ways.
 However, most of these ways sound too bad and are probably unusable.
-Here follows some information and methods on how we can distort every percussion that sounds good to the opinion of many people.
+Here follows some information and methods on how we can distort every snare drum/clap that sounds good to the opinion of many people.

 First, we have to choose which distortion effect type(s) that we want to use.
-I recommend selecting the types from the section “How Some Common Distortion Effects Work” from above.
+I recommend selecting the types from the post on this site “Use (Mix) Some Common Distortion Effects on a Percussion” (also mentioned above).

 When we want to choose distortion effect types, then it can help to know some common uses of them, which are:

-- A common use of the overdrive, distortion, and clipping effects is to change a sound noticeably but not extreme.
+- A common use of the overdrive, distortion, and clipping effects is to change a sound noticeable but not extreme.

 - A common use of the tape saturation effect is to use it at subtle settings.